Audiovent

 Audiovent is an American alternative rock band from Calabasas, California.
 Initially forming as "Vent" in the early 1990s, the band changed their name to Audiovent upon signing with Atlantic Records in 2001.
 The band released their one and only album on a major record label, Dirty Sexy Knights in Paris, in 2002.
 Two singles were released to rock radio and charted with moderate success - "The Energy" and "Looking Down".
 The band began work on a second album in 2003, demoing over 19 tracks over the course of the year, but disbanded in mid-2004 before the album could be formally recorded, due to creative differences between band members.
+They reformed in 2017 for several reunion shows, then began writing and recording new material in 2022.
+They released their first single, "Sleepless Machine" in late 2023, with more music to follow.